insectshive/insectshive/README.md

 hii!!!!!!!!! im bee i go by some other names but those dont matter,,, if u wanna learn more about me check my links ;P

-i am against things that are harmful to self or others, including - proshipping, pro-con paras, not encouraging therapy for people who need it dni if you support or like any of those things /srs
+i am against things that are harmful to self or others, including - proshipping, pro-con paras, not encouraging therapy for people who need it. dni if you support or like any of those things /srs

 <!--